 Akiko: Really?
 Why??
 I thought it was a perfect dessert for summertime…

-Michiko: Before refrigerators to keep it fresh were widely used, it was a special sweet treat you could get to eat only during the winter.
+Michiko: Before refrigerators were widely used, it was a special sweet treat you could get to eat only during the winter.
 Also, confectioners would make Detchi Yokan with the year’s fresh red beans harvested in October, which made the yokan taste the best in the winter.